US will impose sanctions on Russia, North Korea for any new arms deals-State Dept

 State Department spokesperson Matthew Miller issued the warning at a briefing in response to questions about the meeting in Russia between Russian President Vladimir Putin and North Korean leader Kim Jong Un.

-"We have taken a number of actions already to sanction entities that brokered arms sales between North Korea and Russia and we won't hesitate to impose additional sanctions if appropriate," Miller said.
+"We have taken a number of actions already to sanction entities that brokered arms sales between North Korea and Russia and we won't hesitate to impose additional actions if appropriate," Miller said.

 It was troubling that Russia and North Korea are discussing increased cooperation that could violate U.N.
 Security Council resolutions, he said.

-Note: (This story has been corrected to say 'actions,' not 'sanctions,' in paragraph 3)